acdm-spring-2017/activities/annotation.md

 - Make at least five annotations.
 We will discuss them when everyone has finished.

 ### Annotation 2:
+- For this annotation assignment, I want to highlight two very helpful sandboxing tools that go very well together: stackoverflow.com and jsfiddle.net.
+Stackoverflow (part of stackexchange) is a discussion board where developers can go to post questions or errors, "a community of 6.6 million programmers, just like you, helping each other." jsfiddle is a html, css, and javascript practice area.
+You can set up a bit of code, run it, and see the result.
+You can also save fiddles and fork off of other people's fiddles to build on others' work.
+Stackoverflow and jsfiddle work hand in hand because someone will often ask a question on stack, and then someone else will post an answer with a link to a working fiddle.
+- In other words, these sites are worth learning about!
+Use hypothes.is to browse around on stackoverflow.com. if you don't know what to look for, you can always browse the latest posts under html, css, or javascript.
+- Also, try Googling things like "centered div jsfiddle" to see if you can find useful prototypes.
+- If you like, sign up for stackoverflow and jsfiddle accounts
+- Annotate some sites with simple comments like "wow!" or "useful" or "maybe use this for a project."
+- make sure your annotations go in acdm-spring-2017

 ### Annotation 3:
 ### Annotation 4: